 Root diseases can lead to considerable losses in crops, increased fungicide applications and reduced crop quality.
 There are several useful tips that, when followed, will help improve the growing environment to reduce potential root disease outbreaks.

-By following these tips below, not only will there be fewer root disease issues, but a better growing environment will contribute to improved crop quality.
+By following these tips below, not only will there be fewer root disease issues, but a better growing environment which will contribute to improved crop quality!

-- Verify that stock plants are disease-free before introducing a new crop into the greenhouse.
+Validate that stock plants are disease-free before taking cuttings and introducing a new crop into the greenhouse.

 All diseased plants should be removed from the greenhouse to minimize disease spread.
 Empty pots from a crop with root disease should not be reused as the pathogens can persist in the container and infect future crops.
 Source: Premier Tech